magentix/unopim-cms/README.md

  ];
 ```

-Run the command to execute migrations and clear the cache:
+- Run the commands to execute migrations and clear the cache:

 ```bash
 php artisan migrate